OmarFasseh/DesBlockModesAuthentication/README.md

 # DesBlockModesAuthentication
 DES Block Modes with Authentication

+## Important note
+This was created using winsock2 so you'll need windows to run both the sender and receiver :/

+## How to run
 run the .exe if you don't need to compile

 or to compile and run